ajdiaz/timeline/man/tl-tutorial.7.md

 tl tl
 ```

-In the output you will find something like that (it depends of your output format,
+In the output you will find something like that (it depends on your output format,
-which you can change editing the config, please read **tl-config**(1) for know
+which you can change editing the configuration settings, please read **tl-config**(1) for know
 more about formatting).:

 ```